-Eligible Child Care Expenses
+Eligible and Ineligible Child Care Expenses

-The type of care to be provided is determined by the client family.
+The type of care to be provided is determined by the assisted family.
+Allowable expenses may also include those incurred for supervised activities after school or during school holidays (e.g., summer day camp, after-school sports league) and/or payments for child care to relatives who do not live in the unit.
 LRHA will not refuse to give a family the child care expense deduction because there is an adult family member in the household that may be available to provide child care.